 How to Grow Shishito Peppers at Home

 Planting from seed– Begin by starting at the correct time of year.
 If starting from seed, sow them indoors 8 weeks before the last expected frost.
 Use good quality seed starting mix and place seedlings in a warm, sunny place.
+Consider using a heat mat and/or grow light to get a better germination rate and keep them thriving when they’re indoors.

 Watering– Water shishito pepper plants at least once a week during dry periods.
 They are pretty hardy little plants, only growing up to 2 feet, so they can go a little longer in particularly dry weather.